AJ-RR/Ajay-JunkYardVGPU/README.md

 # Open Items

-Support for Color Buffer: 8-bit RGBA color format is not supported for creating color buffer to display; hence, we had to comment out part of source code for GFXstream host that attempts to run OpenGL test program that uses 8-bit RGBA color format for creating color buffer to display.
+## Support for Color Buffer

+8-bit RGBA color format is not supported for creating color buffer to display; hence, we had to comment out part of source code for GFXstream host that attempts to run OpenGL test program that uses 8-bit RGBA color format for creating color buffer to display.

+## executorch

-executorch: Models can be run locally using Bionic version of `vulkan_executor_runner` executable for executorch delegate provided by PyTorch.
+Models can be run locally using Bionic version of `vulkan_executor_runner` executable for executorch delegate provided by PyTorch.
 We attempted to run models remotely from Ubuntu Container using glibc version of `vulkan_executor_runner` executable for executorch; this resulted in segfault as the delegate combines C++ with Vulkan, and only Vulkan portion is forwarded to Kumquat server on pmOS followed by attempting to access virtual address that is valid only within Ubuntu Container.

+## µVkCompute

-µVkCompute: We attempted to run benchmark executables of µVkCompute built for glibc remotely from Ubuntu Container; this caused host-guest inteface to break due to invalid file descriptor for BLOB as benchmark executables, unlike `vulkaninfo` exectable from Linux package manager, use unrecognized resource_id/context_id for creating BLOB.
+We attempted to run benchmark executables of µVkCompute built for glibc remotely from Ubuntu Container; this caused host-guest inteface to break due to invalid file descriptor for BLOB as benchmark executables, unlike `vulkaninfo` exectable from Linux package manager, use unrecognized resource_id/context_id for creating BLOB.

+## clvk

-clvk: We installed glibc version of clvk within Ubuntu Container for forcing OpenCL commands to be executed only via GPU (not CPU).
+We installed glibc version of clvk within Ubuntu Container for forcing OpenCL commands to be executed only via GPU (not CPU).
 Then, we attemtped to run `clinfo` executable remotely from Ubuntu Container; Vulkan command were forwared to Kumquat server on pmOS, but the program aborted early without printing output.

 # Resources, Repositories, and External Tools Used in this Repo